+- Cereal box, oatmeal carton, or shoe box

+- Glue

+- Green tempera paint or washable green stamp pad

+- Pencil with flat-end eraser

+- Sticky notes

+- Cookie pan with sides

+- Salt (see picture, p.
+23) to use in practicing letters

+- Pictures depicting words that begin with O-for example, words that begin with the long /o/ sound (oatmeal, oval, oak tree) and words that begin with the short /o/ ("ah") sound (octopus, owl, olive)

-Items needed: Cereal box, oatmeal carton, or shoe box, glue; green tempera paint or washable green stamp pad, pencil with flat-end eraser; sticky notes; cookie pan with sides, salt (see picture, P. 23) to use in practicing letters; pictures of items that begin with O, for example: items with long /o/ sounds: oatmeal, oval, oak tree; short $/\mathbf{o}/$ sounds (says "ah"): octopus, owl, orange, olive; small items that begin with the $/\mathbf{o}/$ sound.
-Because of the difference in sounds between the long $/\mathbf{o}/$ and the short $/\mathbf{o}/$, you may prefer to stick to one or the other sound for now.
+- Small items that begin with the long or short /o/ sound.
+(Note: Because of the difference in sounds between the long /o/ and the short /o/, you might want to stick to one or the other sound for now.)